-Day 01: Arrival in Kathmandu, transfer to hotel and over night in Kathmandu.
-Preparation for trekking
+Day 01: Arrival in Kathmandu transfer to hotel Preparation for trekking and overnight in Kathmandu.
+(1,400m)

-Day 04: Acclimatization day at Namche Bazaar: rest, chilling, exploration and enjoying the view.
+Day 04: Acclimatization day at Namche Bazaar: Rest, chilling, exploration, hiking Everest view hotel, and enjoying the Himalayas view.

 Day 07: Acclimatization day at Dingboche.